Skip to main content

 Whatever You Do, Don’t Owe Roger

 Roger is in his late fifties.
-He's young at heart and bounces around with an animated sugar-rush energy.
-(Six cups of tea a day, four sugars in each, will do that to you.)
+He's young at heart and bounces around with animated sugar-rush energy.
+Six cups of tea a day (four sugars in each) will do that to you.
 He's medium height and looks haggard yet healthy, with tanned, leathery skin covering his athletic frame.
 His usual greeting when entering a room is a loud and friendly, "Hello, groovers!"

 His wardrobe, like his record collection, is entirely from the seventies.
-All natural fabrics (as long as you consider velvet to be natural); he's never worn a piece of sportswear in his life (unless you consider white tennis pumps to be sportswear).
+All natural fabrics (assuming you consider velvet to be natural); he's never worn a piece of sportswear in his life (unless you consider white tennis pumps to be sportswear).
 His typical outfit is a low-necked buttonless linen shirt and tight (tight, tight) faded jeans.
 Everything smells of patchouli incense.

 Roger is single with no children and lives in a one-bedroom flat.
-Except for a brief dalliance with a rock chick a few years back, he hasn't been in a romantic relationship for some time.
-He doesn't eat meat or drink alcohol, and he doesn't own a car.
+Except for a brief dalliance with a rock chick a few years back, he hasn't had a romantic relationship for some time.
+He doesn't eat meat or drink alcohol, nor does he own a car.
 His preferred mode of transport is bicycle.
 Indeed, your best chance of catching a glimpse of him is when he's zooming bare-chested through the city in a pair of denim cutoffs so short and skimpy they're best described as hotpants, his golden mane dancing behind him.

-If you visit Roger at his home, he may casually offer you a beer from his fridge (left there by a previous guest).
-Should you accept, his flat upturned palm will appear not three inches from your chest the second you open the can, and he'll flash you his crooked, toothy grin before saying, "pound, please," in the manner of a playful joke.
+If you visit Roger at his home, he may casually offer you a beer from his fridge (left there by a previous guest—he doesn't drink, remember).
+Should you accept, the second you open the can, his upturned palm will appear not three inches from your chest, and he'll flash you his crooked, toothy grin before saying, "pound, please," in the manner of a playful joke.
 And you'll take it to be one until his hand lingers in front of you a tad too long, and you catch his blue eyes staring unblinkingly at you, and you realise he's being dead serious.
 Better cough up the dough unless you know how to reseal an opened beer can.

 Still, Roger will tell you straight up that money is unimportant.
-The worst insult you can throw at him—or he at someone else—is "capitalist."
+The worst insult you can throw at him—or he at someone else, for that matter—is "capitalist."
 But spend enough time around him and you'll notice another signature trait—one no less striking than his hair or eyes; he has a terrible habit of falling out with his friends.
 And it's only ever over one thing: Money.

 —2023—